kaandedeoglu/Shark/README.md

 # Shark
 Swift CLI to transform the .xcassets folder into a type safe enum

+### Warning:
+Shark is still in development and not ready for production use.
+I'm still looking for ways to make the setup easier.

 ###How to run:

 - Switch to Xcode Beta toolchain - `sudo xcode-select -switch /Applications/Xcode-beta.app/Contents/Developer/`